InferDPT: Privacy-Preserving Inference for Closed-box Large Language Model: Experiments

-\textbf{GPT inference attack.} Given that RANTEXT executes perturbations on the token vocabulary of the GPT-4 model, it is hypothesized that the perturbed text engendered through this perturbation technique should be more discernible to GPT-4.
-Accordingly, we devised the GPT inference attack.
-Within this methodology, the attacker capitalizes on GPT-4's text comprehension property by feeding the perturbed text into the GPT-4 model and instructs the model to recuperate each token.
-The attack is considered successful if the recuperated tokens coincide with the original tokens.
-For details on the prompt involved in GPT inference attacks, see Appendix~\ref{app:C}.
+RANTEXT applies perturbations to the GPT-4 token vocabulary.
+Since GPT-4 recognizes all tokens, it is hypothesized that GPT-4 can better reconstruct raw tokens perturbed by RANTEXT.
+Therefore, we propose an adaptive attack, the \textit{GPT inference attack}.
+In this method, the attacker inputs perturbed text into GPT-4 and instructs it to recover each token.
+The attack is successful if the recovered token coincides with the raw one.
+The privacy protection level is defined as $ 1 - r\!_{{ats}}$.
+The prompt of this attack can be found in \hyperref[app:C]{Appendix D}.

-Figure~\ref{fig:GPT} shows the outcomes of the GPT inference attack: in contrast to BERT, GPT-4 manifests a heightened attack success rate across all schemes.
-We conjecture that this might stem from GPT-4's more substantial model scale, enhanced text generation, and understanding capacities, rendering it more adept in decoding and recovering the perturbed text.
+\autoref{fig:BERT} displays the results of the GPT inference attack.
+GPT-4 has a higher attack success rate than BERT in all tests.
+This may be due to GPT-4's larger size and better understanding abilities, making it more effective in inference attacks.
+Confronted with the GPT inference attack, SANTEXT+ and CUSTEXT+ showed lower privacy protection levels than RANTEXT, which maintained the best privacy protection.

-Confronted with the GPT inference attack, we discerned a pronounced downturn in the privacy preservation levels of both SANTEXT+ and CUSTEXT+, trailing RANTEXT.
-This accentuates RANTEXT's tenacity in navigating intricate attack landscapes.
-It is noteworthy that despite RANTEXT's design for better synergy with the GPT-4 model, it retains a high defensive fortitude against GPT-4.
-Under the configuration of \( \epsilon = 18.0 \), it continues to uphold a 90\% privacy preservation rate.

-In summary, through the appraisal of diverse privacy attack techniques, it can be inferred that RANTEXT exemplifies superior privacy protection prowess across an array of assaults, while other methodologies, notably SANTEXT+ and CUSTEXT+, exhibit relative vulnerability under certain assaults.
-These experimental outcomes robustly validate that our advocated RANTEXT methodology, while facilitating high-caliber text generation, also ascertains the safeguarding of user privacy.